Grace Elliott

 Grace Dalrymple Elliott (c.
 1754 – 16 May 1823) was a Scottish courtesan, writer and spy resident in Paris during the French Revolution.
 She was an eyewitness to events detailed in her memoirs, Journal of my life during the French Revolution (Ma Vie sous la Révolution) published posthumously in 1859.
-She was mistress to the Duke of Orléans and to the future George IV, by whom she is said to have borne an illegitimate daughter.
-Elliott trafficked correspondence and hid French aristocrats escaping from the French Revolution.
-She was arrested several times but managed to avoid the guillotine, and was released after the death of Robespierre.
+She was mistress, first to the future George IV, by whom she is said to have borne an illegitimate daughter, and then to the Duke of Orléans.
+Elliott trafficked correspondence and helped condemned Royalists and members of the French nobility escape from the First French Republic during the Reign of Terror.
+She was arrested several times but managed to avoid the guillotine, and was released following the military coup that ended the Terror and resulted in the execution of Robespierre.

+In the acclaimed but widely controversial 2001 film adaptation of her memoirs by French New Wave director Éric Rohmer as The Lady and the Duke, Grace Elliot was played by English actress Lucy Russell.

 Early life

 Elliott was born probably in Edinburgh about 1754, the youngest daughter of Grissel Brown (died 30 September 1767) and Hew Dalrymple (died 1774), an Edinburgh advocate concerned in the great Douglas case.
 Her parents separated around the time of her birth, and she was most likely brought up at her grandparents' house.

 She was educated in a French convent, and on her return to Scotland, was introduced by her father into Edinburgh society.
 Her beauty made such an impression on John Eliot, a prominent and wealthy physician, that he made her an offer of marriage in 1771.
 She accepted, although Eliot was about 18 years her senior.
 They were married on 19 October 1771 in London, when she was 17.
 The couple entered fashionable society, but eventually grew apart due to their difference in age and interests.
 In 1774 Elliott met and fell in love with Lord Valentia, with whom she entered into an affair.
 Convinced of his wife's infidelity, John Eliot had the couple followed and eventually sued Valentia for criminal conversation (adultery).
 He received £12,000 in damages before successfully obtaining a divorce.

-With her social reputation destroyed, Elliott became recognised as a member of the demimonde and forced to earn her living as a professional mistress or courtesan.
+With her social reputation destroyed, Elliott became recognised as a member of the demimonde and was forced to earn her living as a professional mistress or courtesan.
 She was then taken by her brother to a French convent, but she seems to have been brought back almost immediately by Lord Cholmondeley, who became her lover and remained one of her principal protectors throughout her life.